Tips for data entry in Excel

 From there you can begin dragging other variables of interest to Columns, Rows, or Filters depending on your question.

-For instance, I want to see the status of observation completion per classroom.
-But I only want to know this for students who have not withdrawn from the study.
+For instance, I want to see the status of observation completion per classroom, but I only want to know this for students who have not withdrawn from the study.
 To get this I could drag t_l_name

 to Columns, s_obs_complete